Back to Kora Blog

 • Urgent requests to take an action.

-• Pay attention to your surroundings and safeguard organizational information.
+• Pay attention to your surroundings and safeguard organisational information.

 • Keep confidential information and devices locked up/secured when not in use.